Nethereum/TestChains/README.md

 # TestChains

-Blockchain developing often requires to run a local Blockchain client (AKA: TestChain).
+Blockchain developing often requires to run a local Blockchain client (AKA: TestChain or Devchain).
 This is to make sure your work remains private and that any sent transaction gets a fast response.

 In order to speed up the process, this repo contains all you need to spin up a local TestChain in a few minutes.
 Each of these chains uses PoA (Proof of Authority) as a consensus model for faster response.
-They all launch using provided scripts, automatically provided with accounts and passwords.
+They all launch using provided scripts, automatically provided with  funded accounts and passwords.

 The preconfigured account is ```0x12890d2cce102216644c59daE5baed380d84830c``` with private key ```0xb5b1870957d373ef0eeffecc6e4812c0fd08f554b37b233526acc331bf1544f7```.